salad/salad/README.md

 We use salad to test our projects, and it's a fairly new component.
 As such it'll continue to evolve and improve.
 There's not a specific development map - anything that makes it easier and faster to write BDD tests is on the table.
 Pull requests are welcome!

+*0.5 (Planned)*

+* `SALAD_SUBJECT_GLOSSARY` - allows project specific extensions to the subjects.
+For example, you could map `'the submit button'` to `'the element with the css selector ".submit_btn"'`, and use it for clicks, mouseovers, etc without having to write a specific step for each permuation.

 Recent updates (full log in CHANGES)
 ------------------------------------